 You can pin many kinds of tiles to dashboards:

 - Pin a tile from Excel.

 - Create a tile in Q&A and pin it.

 - Pin an entire report page.

 - Add images, videos, and more to a dashboard.

 Advantages of dashboards

 Dashboards are a way to monitor your business and see all your most important metrics at a glance.
-The visualizations on a dashboard can come from one underlying dataset or many, and from one underlying report or many.
+The visualizations on a dashboard can come from one underlying semantic model or many, and from one underlying report or many.
 A dashboard combines on-premises and cloud data, providing a consolidated view of data.

 A dashboard isn't just a pretty picture.
 It's highly interactive, and the tiles update as the underlying data changes.